 Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.

 A prostitution charge is embarrassing, stressful, and can result in serious fines, jail time, and other restrictions on your liberty.
 A lawyer can help you mount the best defense possible in your case and minimize the negative impacts.
-Contact a local attorney for a free initial case evaluation to get started today.
+Contact an experienced California criminal defense attorney today.

 Contact a qualified attorney.